Awesome-SSP/crest-ui-93/IMPLEMENTATION.md

 ## Development Notes

 - Run locally: `npm install` then `npm run dev` (Vite dev server).
+- Default dev server port: Vite runs on port 5173 by default; use `VITE_PORT` or set `PORT` when running the production preview with `npm run serve:prod`.
+- Production preview: `npm run build` then `npm run serve:prod` uses the included `scripts/serve-prod.mjs` for cross-platform local serving of `dist`.
 - Static checks and TypeScript type checking should be run as part of your CI pipeline.
 The repo uses lightweight helper types; adjust strictness in `tsconfig` if needed.